Do Go On - 448 - The Curse of the Lottery Winner

 I didn't know.

-And you seem to recognize the name.
+And you seem to recognise the name.

 I've seen that clip lots of times.

-I didn't know, but man, that is the best video.
+But man, that is the best video.

 I'm not joking.